-1. Mental health promotion.
-This reflects the greater risk of persons suffering mental health challenges including suicide during this time.

-- 2. Substance use prevention.
+- 1. Mental health promotion.
+This reflects the greater risk of persons suffering mental health challenges including suicide during this time. - 2.
+Substance use prevention.
 This reflects the risk of greater substance use while people are unemployed and lack other means of recreation. - 3.
 Health eating and physical activity.
 The goal is to ensure physical activity despite current social restrictions, and support healthy eating when mostly fast food is available to purchase for take-out.

 The above three priorities align with the underlying causes of most ill health and most deaths in Canada.
-Of 35 staff, 29 remain in their role supporting work on these health issues.
+In order to support COVID-19 vaccinations, some staff have been redeployed to support data management around vaccinations.
+Of 35 staff, 24 remain in their role supporting work on these health issues.